 - In The Butcher Bird, this is how Grigori Rasputi, grandfather of Grigori Vinci goes out.
 After poisoning both himself and Vice Admiral Komei in a bid to keep the other man from figuring out what his grandson's up to, he faces the sunset and dies with a victorious snarl on his face.

-- Pokémon Reset Bloodlines: In the side story Twenty Gyarados Bill Gaiden, after being fatally wounded by a Hyper Beam collision, he smiles in triumph along with his Mega Gyarados, as he succeeded in ensuring that nobody will ever laugh at him again.
+- Pokémon Reset Bloodlines: In the side story Twenty Gyarados Bill Gaiden, after the title character gets fatally wounded by a Hyper Beam collision, he smiles in triumph along with his Mega Gyarados, as he succeeded in ensuring that nobody will ever laugh at him again.

 - Batman Beyond: Return of the Joker: In the censored version, The Joker dies via electrocution, and it's mentioned that he has a grin on his face.
 (Averted in the released version, as he does not laugh or grin during his death and he even says "That's not funny.
 That's n—" before keeling over.)